DFE-Digital/get-into-teaching-app/app/views/content/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk.md

 ### Talk to an adviser

-You can get one-to-one support if you have [qualified teacher status (QTS)](https://www.gov.uk/government/publications/qualified-teacher-status-routes-to-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk) and want to teach secondary maths, physics, computing, chemistry or modern languages.
+You can get one-to-one support if you have [qualified teacher status (QTS)](https://www.gov.uk/government/publications/qualified-teacher-status-routes-to-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk) and want to teach secondary chemistry, computing, maths, modern foreign languages or physics.
 Get help with:

 * the application process, such as writing a personal statement and preparing for an interview
 * accessing courses to [improve your subject knowledge](/improve-your-subject-knowledge)